textcreationpartnership/A02166/README.md

 ##Content Summary##

 #####Front#####

-The repentance of Robert Greene Maister of Artes.
-Wherein by himselfe is laid open his loose life, w
+1. The Printer to the Gentlemen Readers.

+1. To all the wanton youths of England: Robert Greene wisheth reformation of wilfulnes.

 #####Body#####

+1. The Repentance of Robert Greene, Maister of Arts.

+1. The life and death of Robert Greene Maister of Artes.

-1. Certaine Cauiats sent by Robert Greene to a frend of his (as a farewell:) written with his owne hande.
+    _ Certaine Cauiats sent by Robert Greene to a frend of his (as a farewell:) written with his owne hande.

-1. The manner of the death and last end of Robert Greene Maister of Artes.
+    _ The manner of the death and last end of Robert Greene Maister of Artes.

-1. Greenes Prayer in the time of his sicknesse.
+    _ Greenes Prayer in the time of his sicknesse.

 **Types of content**